grauds/clematis.doc/docs/clematis-explained/data-querying/pomodoro.md

 ````
 ## The Service Layer

-The next step is to use it in Redux store, for instance to authenticate
+The next step is to use it in Redux store, for instance, to authenticate
 a user via Reddit API:

 ````typescript title="src/store/actions.ts"